emacsorphanage/helm-swoop/README.md

 ;; Change the keybinds to whatever you like :)
 (global-set-key (kbd "M-i") 'helm-swoop) (global-set-key (kbd "M-I") 'helm-swoop-back-to-last-point)

+;; When doing isearch, hand the word over to helm-swoop (define-key isearch-mode-map (kbd "M-i") 'helm-swoop-from-isearch)
 ```

 ### Require